2022 Jeddah missile attack

-On 25 March, the North Jeddah Bulk Plant owned by Saudi Aramco on the outskirts of Jeddah was attacked by drones and missiles, triggering a large fire.
-Yemen's Houthi rebels claimed responsibility for the attack.
-This attack is considered a turning point in the civil war which led to the Saudi coalition agreeing to a ceasefire with the Houthis.
+On 25 March 2022, the Houthi movement in Yemen conducted drone and missile attacks on an oil storage facility in Saudi Aramco's North Jeddah Bulk Plant on the outskirts of Jeddah, triggering a large fire.
+This attack is considered a turning point in the Yemeni civil war which led to the Houthis agreeing to a ceasefire with the Saudi-led coalition.

+Background

+Two months prior to this attack, the Houthis conducted a similar drone and missile attack on Abu Dhabi, United Arab Emirates on 17 January 2022, blowing up an oil tanker and killing three people.
+In September 2019, an attack on Abqaiq-Khurais claimed by the Houthis damaged key oil processing plants in eastern Saudi Arabia and temporarily rendered them offline.

+Attack

+The Houthi attack hit a fuel distribution station belonging to Saudi Aramco, setting two storage tanks on fire and causing black smoke to engulf the sky over Jeddah.
+According to the spokesman of the Saudi-led coalition, Turki al-Maliki, the blazes had been brought under control and no one had been hurt.
+Oil briefly rose above $120 a barrel but later dropped slightly.

 The attack is notable because it took place approximately 7 mi from the Jeddah Corniche Circuit, where the 2022 Formula One Saudi Arabian Grand Prix was being held.
 Black smoke was visible from the circuit during the first practice session, with some drivers remarking on a "burning" smell in the car.
 The second practice session was delayed by 15 minutes to allow for an emergency meeting between the drivers, team principals and Formula One CEO Stefano Domenicali.
-Despite the attack, Formula One and the organisers announced that the event would continue as planned.
+Despite the attack, Formula One and the organizers announced that the event would continue as planned.

-The Grand Prix Drivers' Association held a further meeting with the drivers at 22:00 local time; all drivers agreed to participate for the remainder of the event after four and a half hours of talks.
-According to the BBC, Formula One's management, staff, drivers & spectators were reassured over security and convinced to carry on the race weekend after being warned of "the consequences of not racing", which reportedly included potentially being denied exit visa to leave the country in the event of a boycott.
+The Grand Prix Drivers' Association held a further meeting with the drivers at 10 p.m. local time; all drivers agreed to participate for the remainder of the event after four and a half hours of talks.
+According to the BBC, Formula One's management, staff, drivers & spectators were reassured over security and convinced to carry on the race weekend after being warned of "the consequences of not racing," which reportedly included potentially being denied exit visa to leave the country in the event of a boycott.

+Retaliation

+In retaliation to the attack, the Saudi-led coalition hit Houthi targets in Yemen, bombing a power plant, fuel supply station, and a social insurance office in Sanaa.
+In response, the Houthis unilaterally declared a three-day ceasefire and indicated that they were willing to negotiate a permanent ceasefire in attacks against the Saudi-led coalition.